Pediatric Asthma

 “Am I having an asthma attack” is one of the scariest things a parent can hear and diagnosis can be challenging since most of the symptoms are found in other illnesses.
 Following a physical exam and a discussion of your child’s symptoms and family medical history, his or her doctor will run diagnostic tests to check for asthma.
 These may include lung function tests using a peak flow meter or spirometer, allergy testing, x-rays, and CT scan.
 If your child is younger than three years old, a diagnosis may be delayed since asthma medications in very young patients can lead to unknown side effects.

-Most pediatric asthma cases can be diagnosed by a health care provider with a physical examination and discussion of symptoms.
+Most pediatric asthma cases can be diagnosed by a healthcare provider with a physical examination and discussion of symptoms.
 It is important to discuss any family history of respiratory tract infections or allergies in order to identify any possible asthma triggers.

-Once your child has been diagnosed with pediatric asthma, they will need to develop an Asthma Action Plan with their health care provider.
+Once your child has been diagnosed with pediatric asthma, they will need to develop an Asthma Action Plan with their healthcare provider.
 This plan should include information on how to identify and avoid triggers, how to recognize early signs of an attack, when and how much medication should be taken, and when it is time to seek medical treatment for severe or persistent asthma attacks.
 Following closely this action plan can help your child manage their condition safely and effectively.

 How is Pediatric Asthma Treated?